rossetti/KSLBook/docs/04-Chapter4.md

 Now imagine if the tandem queue consisted of 100 stations.
 How might you model that situation?
 You would need to make 100 instances of the `SingleQStation` class.
 This could easily be accomplished in a for-loop which captures the instances into a list of stations.
 Then, the list could be iterated to assign the `nextReceiver` property of the station.
 Or, better yet, when creating the customer you could assign an instance of a `ReceiverSequence` class as the sender for the `QObject` instance.
 The `ReceiverSequence` uses a list iterator to send its associated `QObject` instance to a sequence of receivers.

 In reviewing Figure \@ref(fig:StationPkg) you may also notice the `ActivityStation,` the `TwoWayByChanceSender,` and `NWayByChanceSender` classes.
 The `ActivityStation` class models a station that does not have a resource by implementing a simple scheduled delay for a specified activity time.
 The `TwoWayByChanceSender` class provides probabilistic routing between two specified receivers according to a Bernoulli random variable.
 The `NWayByChanceSender` class provides probabilistic routing from a list of receivers according to a discrete empirical distribution.
-I hope that you can now imagine how very large and complex queueing models can be built using the relatively simple framework provided by the `ksl.modeling.station` package.
+Using these constructs, the KSL can model very large and complex queueing situations using the relatively simple framework provided by the `ksl.modeling.station` package.

 The next chapter will present many ways in which you can capture and use the simulation results to make decisions based on the statistical results.